 You can begin gauging what your retirement benefits might look like by carefully reviewing your Social Security Statement.
-The statement no longer comes in the mail once a year; you must view it online at www.ssa.gov/mystatement/.
+You can view your statement online at www.ssa.gov/mystatement/.
 Social Security sends out printed statements every five years to those not receiving benefits, and every year to those over 60.
 For information on reviewing your statement, see Nolo's article Social Security: Checking Your Earnings and Benefits.

 The short answer is "Somewhat."
 This is because the next decade will see the largest drop in worker-to-beneficiary ratios in history, as baby boomers begin to retire.
 The problem gets compounded when you consider that people's life-spans are growing longer, the birth rate is declining, and the cost of living is only going up.

 When Social Security was first established, the worker to beneficiary ratio was over 15 to 1; today it's closer to 3 to 1, with odds that it will shrink even further over the next few decades.
 This means that less money will be put into the Social Security system, while more gets taken out.
 In fact, projections for 2010 show the federal government paying out more money in Social Security benefits than it will take in via payroll taxes.